 Financial assets through profit or loss

 All financial assets not classified as measured at amortised cost or fair value through other comprehensive income are measured at FVTPL.

-Net gains or losses, including any interest or dividend income are recognised in profit or loss (refer to hedging accounting policy for derivatives designated as hedging instruments.)
+Net gains or losses, including any interest or dividend income are recognised in profit or loss.